beamzer/scan-scripts/README.md

-# scan-scripts
-collection of various python scan scripts
+scan-scripts = a collection of various python scan scripts

 # scan_http2.py
 python script to check from a list of websites, of an ip-range if the webserver supports HTTP/2